Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

-In the smallest scenario, a full rotation of all tests over all possible agents is achieved 14--16 times over 365 cycles, i.e. every 23--26 days.
-Here, each task is compatible to \textasciitilde12 agents (60\,\%), and 60\,\% of the agents are unavailable for multiple cycles.
+For the pure strategies, without additional Limited Assignment, the results are shown in the upper half of Table~\ref{tab:res_tcsa}.
+In the smallest scenario, a full rotation of all tests over all possible agents is achieved 14--15 times over 365 cycles, i.e. every 24--26 days.
+Here, each task is compatible to circa 12 agents (60\,\%), and 60\,\% of the agents are unavailable for multiple cycles.
 For the larger scenarios with the same number of agents, the number of full rotations reduces approximately linear, but not the number of average rotations per task.
 This shows, that some tests are not evenly rotated and hinder the completion of full rotations.
-With a larger number of agents, the average number of rotations per tasks drops, as there are more compatible agents and it takes more cycles to rotate.
+With a larger number of agents, the average number of rotations per tasks drops, as there are more compatible agents and more cycles are necessary for a full rotation.

-The profits earned from the assignments (see also~\tabref{tab:tcsa_results}) are close to the FOP baseline in the smallest scenario, but decrease with a higher number of tests, except for PC, which is able to balance profit maximization and rotation better than the other strategies and even outperforms FOA for complete rotations.
-For PC, the profit trade-off is always $<10\,\%$, and on average $<4\,\%$ in comparison to the profit-oriented FOP.
+The profits earned from the assignments (see lower half of Table~\ref{tab:res_tcsa}) are close to the FOP baseline for all strategies in the smallest scenario, but decrease with a higher number of tests, except for PC, which is able to balance profit maximization and rotation better than the other strategies and even outperforms FOA for complete rotations.
+For PC, the profit trade-off is always less than $10\,\%$, and on average less than $4\,\%$ in comparison to the profit-oriented FOP.
+WPP, who showed compelling results in the previous experiment, achieves similar rotational diversity to PC, but is less effective in profit optimization.